 - Support an online teaching project (i.e., collaborative final student projects, Wiki-editing assignments, Podcast research project assignments, ect…)

 Request extended OPA teaching support (up to 3 weeks) for your Spring Quarter Course by reaching out directly to Bonnie Tucker at email@example.com with your course description and describing what you’d like consistent help with.

 In addition, if a Core sequence or group of instructors would like to request a specific group training, or a practice session with a particular application, please contact Bonnie Tucker (firstname.lastname@example.org).

 Pedagogy and Platforms: Kickstart Your Online Teaching

 Getting ready to teach online for the first time in the coming academic year, or looking to hone the online teaching skills you developed in Spring 2020?
 Give your teaching a kickstart by engaging with other faculty around key pedagogical principles and technical skills for online teaching.
-Developed by Academic Technology Solutions, the Chicago Center for Teaching, the Library Staff, the Writing Program, and the Humanities Division, through these five days of webinars and workshops, you can explore dimensions of inclusive, engaged online course design and pedagogy as well as the technological tools to support them.
+Developed by Academic Technology Solutions, the Chicago Center for Teaching, the Library Staff, the Writing Program, and the Humanities Division, through these workshops, you can explore dimensions of inclusive, engaged online course design and pedagogy as well as the technological tools to support them.

 One-on-one Online Course Design Consultations Across Campus